 1. Install Oracle Virtual box and create two VMs on your laptop/Desktop.
 2. Test ping command to test the communication between the guest OS and Host OS 3.
 Use gcc to compile c-programs.
 Split the programs to different modules and create an application using make command 4.
 Find a procedure to transfer the files from one virtual machine to another virtual machine.
 5. Establish an AWS account.
 Use the AWS Management Console to launch an EC2 instance and connect to it.
-6. Launch an EC2 instance in AWS, install and configure CloudWatch and CloudTrail.
-Simulate an access event and perform basic log analysis to detect the activity.
-7. Create a policy in AWS IAM that grants users access to only specific S3 buckets and restricts all other services.
-8. Create a new IAM user named john_doe with programmatic access and console access.
-Attach the following policies to the user: a) AmazonS3ReadOnlyAccess (Read-only access to S3 buckets) b) AmazonEC2FullAccess (Full access to EC2 instances) 9.
-Use version control systems command to clone, commit, push, fetch, pull, checkout, reset, and delete repositories 10.
+6. Develop a Hello World application using Google App Engine in Eclipse.
+7. Use version control systems command to clone, commit, push, fetch, pull, checkout, reset, and delete repositories 8.
 Develop a Windows Azure Hello World application.
-11. Launch GUI applications inside Docker Container & access them from the Docker Host system.
-12. Demonstrate at least two methods to block access to ChatGPT (or similar AI services) on a system.
-Implement and verify the blocking using tools like the hosts file, firewall rules, DNS filtering, or proxy settings.
+9. Install Google App Engine.
+Create a hello world app and other simple web applications using python/java.
+Use GAE launcher to launch the web applications.
+10. Launch GUI applications inside Docker Container & access them from the Docker Host system.
+11. Set up AWS CloudTrail and CloudWatch, and perform basic log analysis.
+12. Collect and analyze logs from Google Cloud Platform (GCP) to investigate a simulated security incident.